Imidazolone

-Imidazolones are a family of heterocyclic compounds, the parents of which have the formula OC(NH)2(CH)2.
+Imidazolinones or imidazolones are a family of heterocyclic compounds, the parents of which have the formula OC(NH)2(CH)2.
 Two isomers are possible, depending on the location of the carbonyl (CO) group.
 The NH groups are nonadjacent.
 A common route to imidazol-2-ones involves condensation of ureas and acyloins.
 Some are of interest in the pharmaceuticals.
 4-Imidazolones arise from the condensation of amidines with 1,2-dicarbonyls such as glyoxal.

+Imidazolinone herbicides work by inhitibing acetolactate synthase and belong to the HRAC class of Group B (Australian, Global), Group 2 (numeric).
+These herbicides include imazapic, imazamethabenz-methyl, imazamox, imazapyr, imazaquin and imazethapyr.